juliorodrigues97/cyclistic-case-study/README.md

 Insights were shared via an **interactive Tableau dashboard**, summarizing user distribution, temporal patterns, ride duration, and spatial behavior.
 Decision-makers can explore actionable opportunities for marketing strategies targeting casual riders.

-Dashboard files are in `/final-report`.
+Dashboard files are located in /dashboard.

 ---